ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-openai/README.md

 http :8080/chat/generic-options question=="Why is a raven like a writing desk?
 Give a short answer." -b
 ```

-The next request is configured with Open AI-specific customizations.
+The next request is configured with OpenAI-specific customizations.

 ```shell
 http :8080/chat/provider-options question=="What can you see beyond what you can see?
 Give a short answer." -b